turnonline/turnonline-ecosystem/README.md

-# turnonline-parent
+# turnonline-ecosystem
-TurnOnline.biz parent pom for use in all Google AppEngine customer projects
+TurnOnline.biz Ecosystem POM for use in all Google AppEngine customer projects